 We provide a set of pre-made EOS tables for the impatient user.
 For each parametrization, we provide pure SNA and SNA+NSE tables.
 All tables include photons, electrons, and positrons.
 Note that the tables are bz2 compressed must be decompressed before use.
 The standard resolution tables are about 550 MB in compressed state.

-Tables can be found on google drive or in links to the individual tables below.
+Tables can be found on Stockholm University BOX or in links to the individual tables below.

 |EOS Variant||Download link|

 APR pure SNA

 |NRAPR pure SNA